Module thunderlab.fourier

 Fundamental frequency of Fourier series.

-That is, if `n_harmonics` is set to two,
+For example, if `max_harmonics` is set to three,

 Returns